 Historical and topical discussion concerning all things military in India, the Dutch East India Company, and the French East India Company.
 Anything not covered in the listed sub-boards should be posted directly in the "INDIA" board.

 Looking for assistance with researching an individual veteran or military unit of the United Kingdom, British Empire or Commonwealth?
 Post here.
-Found a great reference/research source for U.S. military or militaria information?
-Feel free to share that information here.
+Found a great reference/research source for UK military or militaria information?
+Feel free to share that information here, too.

-Historical and topical discussion concerning all things military in Eastern European Countries, including Poland, Hungary, Czech Rep., Croatia, Slovakia, Romania, Bulgaria, Ukraine, The Baltics (Lithuania, Latvia, and Estonia) and others.
+For other European nations not listed above, including Ireland, Liechtenstein, Luxembourg, Monaco, Malta, Greece, Poland, Hungary, Czech Republic, Croatia, Slovakia, Romania, Bulgaria, Ukraine, The Baltics (Lithuania, Latvia, and Estonia), etc.

 Anything that doesn't fit the above categories, feel free to post here - and that even includes movie reviews, social chat, etc. Just make sure you keep it clean though!